 - 2010.
 “Ayurveda.”
 In Brill’s Encyclopedia of Hinduism, Volume II: Texts, Rituals, Arts, and Concepts, K.A.
 Jacobsen, H. Basu, A. Malinar, V. Narayanan (eds.), 267–280.
 Leiden: Brill (revised online ed., 2013).

-Among his current projects, Cerulli is working on are a translation of a Sanskrit allegory about medicine, statecraft, and the body (Jīvānandanam
+Among my current projects, I am working on are an ongoing study and translation of a Sanskrit allegory about medicine, statecraft, and the body (Jīvānandanam

-); an historical ethnography about education among contemporary college-educated and traditionally-trained practitioners of Ayurveda and changes in ayurvedic education in India between 1890 and 1975; a study of Hanuman’s “medicine journey” to retrieve life-saving herbs in the Sanskrit Ramayana
+); a study of Hanuman’s “medicine journey” to retrieve life-saving herbs in the Sanskrit Ramayana

-and some of the episode’s iterative lives, both premodern and recent, in South Asia and elsewhere; a photoethnography project on the aesthetics of manuscript archives in India; and an edited volume on physicians and patients in premodern South Asia.
-He is the Managing Editor of India Review
+and some of the episode’s iterative lives, both premodern and recent, in South Asia and elsewhere; and a photo-ethnography project on the aesthetics of manuscript archives in India.
+I am also the Editor of India Review

 MembershipsAmerican Academy of Religion